odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ## Deployment

-For deployment on a productive server, there are some important settings and security releated things to consider.
+For deployment on a productive server, there are some important settings and security related things to consider.

 You can use composer to generate an optimized build of your application.
 All dev-dependencies are removed and the Composer autoloader is optimized for performance.